THE SUNVISTA SYSTEM IS VIRTUALLY SELF CLEANING.

-Any variety of configurations using two, three and four tracks can be accommodated including fully opening corners and pocket doors.
+Any variety of configurations using two, three, four and even five tracks can be accommodated including fully opening corners and pocket doors.
 Please refer to our 'typical details' which indicate some of the more usual options available.
 Sunvista is our own product and is made in-house, therefore we can be flexible with designs.
-If you require something different to those shown or a bespoke design please ask.
+If you require something different to those shown or a bespoke design, please ask.

 With so much glass, will I have a problem with solar gain?

 Depending on the orientation of the glass doors, additional solar protection might help.
-The further away from due south the glazing faces the problem of summer overheating is reduced.
-UV rays, in particular, are also much stronger when the sun is high in the sky.
+The further away from due south the glazing faces, the problem of summer overheating is reduced.
+UV rays are also much stronger when the sun is high in the sky.
 Neutral (non-tinted and virtually invisible) solar control coatings can be incorporated within the insulating units which will help protect your home by blocking out the harmful UV rays from the sun.
 These will not noticeably affect the level of brightness and will help to reduce solar gain.

 The most popular solar control coating is SN 70/35.
 This is because it is effective in terms of solar control and does not reduce the light transmission that much.
 Below is an image which indicates basic performance data.

 All solar control glasses have a slight tint, however, the SN 70/35 is neutral and does not impact the view when looking out.
 Below is an image of an installation in which this glass was used.
 As you will see, the view out is not dramatically affected.